The \'etale local structure of algebraic stacks: Further applications

-\begin{remark} In the previous proposition, it is enough that $\cX$ has separated diagonal and $\pi$ is of finite presentation.
+\begin{remark} Recall that if $\cX$ has merely separated diagonal, then it has affine diagonal (\Cref{T:etale-local-gms}).
 If $\cX$ does not have separated diagonal, it is still true that $(\cX \times_X \Spec \oh_{X, \pi(x)}^h,\cG_x)$ is a henselian pair but it need not be the henselization.
 In \Cref{E:non-sep-counter-example} the pair $(\cY,B\ZZ/2\ZZ)$ is henselian with non-separated diagonal and the henselization map $\cX\to \cY$ is non-representable. \end{remark}

 \begin{theorem}[Existence of henselizations] Let $S$ be a quasi-separated algebraic space.
 Let $\cX$ be an algebraic stack, locally of finite presentation and quasi-separated over $S$, with affine stabilizers.
 Let $x\in |\cX|$ be a point such that the residue field extension $\kappa(x)/\kappa(s)$ is finite and let $\nu\colon \stG\to \stG_x$ be a pro-\'etale morphism such that $\stG$ is a one-point gerbe with linearly reductive stabilizer.
 Then the henselization $\cX^h_\nu$ of $\cX$ at $\nu$ exists.
 Moreover, $\cX^h_\nu$ is a linearly fundamental algebraic stack and $(\cX^h_\nu,\stG)$ is a henselian pair. \end{theorem}